-This phenomenon is so exaggerated that I have seen people praise people like Amanda Peet (actress who is pro-vaccine) as a ‘good’ source of information, while they refuse to believe a word that someone like Dr. Mercola or Dr. Stephanie Cave, or Dr. Sears have to say.
+This phenomenon is so exaggerated that I have seen people praise people like Amanda Peet (an actress who is pro-vaccine) as a ‘good’ source of information, while they refuse to believe a word that someone like Dr. Mercola, Dr. Stephanie Cave, or Dr. Sears have to say.
 I’m no expert…but I’m pretty sure anyone with a medical degree has probably done more research than an actress, especially if they’re writing books on the subject.
 If Jenny McCarthy doesn’t count, then neither does Amanda Peet.

 (Not that I think you should take any one person’s word for it.
 I’m just pointing out a silly inconsistency.)

 There is such a strong resistance to anything perceived as ‘anti-vaccine’ right now.
 It’s being shut down as foolishness.
 “Vaccines are safe and the greatest gift of modern medicine, end of story,” is how it goes.

 Those on the “anti-vaccine” side would just like to tell a different story.
 They would like to share the mountains of research to the contrary that gets ignored.
 They would like to share the stories of their vaccine-injured (or even killed) children.
 They would like you to know that you have a choice.
 They will not tell you what to do with your family.
 They will encourage you to do your own research, to educate yourself, to find a medical professional that you trust to advise you.